mchughbrian/Selenium_Tee_Time_Automation/README.md

 # Learnings
 When following tutorials or online courses some of these tasks seem trivial.
 When working with a real world example the naming system is inconsistent and often hidden in different tags.
-There is another way to complete with with GET/POST requests using the request python library.
+There is another way to complete this task with with GET/POST requests using the request python library.
+However, my account was not classified to book times through the POST request.
+It appears there was a security measure put in place.
+Selenium was the work around, a bit slower but a few extra seconds opening the browser is not critical for the project.